dataiku/dss-visual-edit/docs/get-started-crud-python-api.md

 As an alternative to using the Data Editing Visual Webapp, you can build a custom webapp that uses the CRUD (Create, Read, Update, Delete) methods provided by the `EditableEventSourced` Python class.

 Let's take a quick tour of how to use this.
-If you haven't, [install the plugin](install-plugin) first.
+We strongly recommend following the [Visual Webapp guide](get-started) first, to get an initial understanding of the plugin's features and concepts.

 ## Instantiate the `EditableEventSourced` class